waynekhan/waynekhan.github.io/_posts/2021-07-08-red-tape-to-say-the-least.md

 S has expressed her desire to return home, to reunite with her family.
 [Ed: Hence the new helper.]

-S's (and her family's) plans have been stuck in limbo.
+She has graciously opted to continue her service in this interim, but her (and her family's) plans have been stuck in limbo.
 We share her frustration.